petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-a-checkout-page.md

    The module for the logo and the nav links should be the same size as before.
 The search module is one size less to accommodate the mini cart fragment.

 1. Drag and drop the *Mini Cart* fragment inside the last module of the grid.

-1. In the Advanced section of the mini cart fragment, add the `mb-5` CSS class.

 1. Click *Publish Master*.